 The wildlife in Costa Rica is incredibly abundant as the country carries 5% of the biodiversity in the world.
 Many people want to see some animals and they never leave disappointed.
 It’s common to hear monkeys howling, see macaws fly by and spot an iguana crossing the road.

-In Corcovado National Park, you can see tapirs, pumas, toucans, monkeys and much more.
+In Corcovado National Park, you can see tapirs, pumas, monkeys and much more.
 It’s one of the most biologically diverse places on earth!
-If you’ve ever wanted to see a sloth, you’ve come to the right country.
 We highly recommend taking a tour and hiring a guide to see wildlife as they have trained eyes and know how to spot them.

-Tips for Going on Adventures in Costa Rica
+Tips for Enjoying Adventure Activities in Costa Rica

 - Bring the appropriate clothing, especially in rainy season.
 Check out our rainy season packing list for more tips.